 - Use the internet – there are hundreds of resources online to help you.
 While not all are suitable for your style, it can be a good way to find methods and techniques to give you an edge.

 - Immerse yourself in the English language – This can come in different forms.
-You can listen to audio recordings (podcasts, music), videos (movies, tv shows, lectures), reading (news, journals, books) and speaking, which you can find some multiple gathering groups on places such as Meetup or on group chat similar to Discord, Facebook and others.
+You can listen to audio recordings (podcasts, music), videos (movies, TV shows, lectures), read (news, journals, books) and speak, which you can find multiple gathering groups on places such as Meetup or on group chat similar to Discord, Facebook and others.

 For basic translations, Google Translate is a good way to get the target sentence you want, but do keep in mind that it’s not one you should use constantly as the algorithm doesn’t always translate well.